How Antilapse Works

-Consider a common scenario: a parent leaves a share of their estate to a child, but that child passes away before the parent does.
-Without an antilapse statute, the gift would simply fail, and the property would fall into the residue of the estate or pass by intestacy.
-Arizona's antilapse rule prevents that outcome for qualifying beneficiaries.
+Consider a common scenario.
+A parent leaves a share of their estate to a child, but that child dies before the testator.
+Without anti lapse statutes, the gift would simply fail.
+The property would fall into the residue of the estate or pass by intestacy.
+Arizona's antilapse rule prevents that outcome for qualifying family members.

 If a devisee fails to survive the testator and is a grandparent, a descendant of a grandparent or a stepchild of either the testator or the donor of a power of appointment exercised by the testator's will, the following apply: 1.
 Except as provided in paragraph 3 of this subsection, if the devise is not in the form of a class gift and the deceased devisee leaves surviving descendants, a substitute gift is created in the devisee's surviving descendants and they take, by representation, the property to which the devisee would have been entitled if the devisee had survived the testator.

-A.R.S. § 14-2603(A)(1)In plain terms, if a qualifying beneficiary dies before you, their share passes to their own children or grandchildren instead of disappearing.
+A.R.S. § 14-2603(A)(1)In plain terms, if a qualifying beneficiary dies before the testator, the deceased beneficiary's descendants receive the share instead.
 The gift stays in that branch of the family.
+The beneficiary's children or grandchildren step into the original beneficiary's place.

 When the Antilapse Rule Does Not Apply